techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_21/Exercise_21.md

 1. The application's overview page appears.
 Click on the application's URL
 	![](images/20.png)

-1. The Tomcat webserver installed together with your app is working fine
+1. The Tomcat webserver installed together with your app is working fine.
+Click on the **HelloWorldServlet** link
 	![](images/21.png)

-1. By specifying, at the end of the URL the **/hello** endpoint you will get the Hello World message
+1. This will bring you to the page containing the Hello World message
 	![](images/22.png)